Reporters Without Borders uses Minecraft to sneak censored works across borders – TechCrunch

 Censorship takes many forms, but even the most restrictive countries can’t block every single path for information they’d rather not get in (or out).
 Reporters Without Borders has identified a surprising new platform for hosting banned content: Minecraft.

-The organization, collaborating with reporters, Minecraft pros, and of course a creative agency, has produced an enormous in-game “Uncensored Library” that hosts a variety of suppressed reportage from places like like Saudi Arabia, Russia, and Vietnam.
+The organization, collaborating with reporters, Minecraft pros and, of course, a creative agency, has produced an enormous in-game “Uncensored Library” that hosts a variety of suppressed reportage from places like like Saudi Arabia, Russia and Vietnam.

-The structure is a giant neo-classical complex hosted on its own server, which Minecraft players can access freely by pointing their game towards “visit.uncensoredlibrary.com” in the server browser.
+The structure is a giant neo-classical complex hosted on its own server, which Minecraft players can access freely by pointing their game toward “visit.uncensoredlibrary.com” in the server browser.

 The library has a handful of wings, each dedicated to a different country, and each with a series of articles banned in those places, or their authors chased out or even killed.
 They’re presented in plain text inside Minecraft’s craftable books — not exactly the easiest way to take in these important essays and reports, but better than nothing.

-There are documents from Nguyen Van Dai in Vietnam, Mada Masr in Egypt, Javier Valdez in Mexico, Alexander Skobov in Russia, and arguably the most high-profile casualty to murderous, oppressive regimes in recent history, Jamal Khashoggi in Saudi Arabia.
+There are documents from Nguyen Van Dai in Vietnam, Mada Masr in Egypt, Javier Valdez in Mexico, Alexander Skobov in Russia and arguably the most high-profile casualty to murderous, oppressive regimes in recent history, Jamal Khashoggi in Saudi Arabia.
 There are only a handful of recent articles at present, but there are also numerous documents describing the state of press freedom and oppression in 180 countries — the RSF Freedom Index.

 Of course, this is not secure and private like an end-to-end encrypted chat group.
 A user accessing the library map might have their nickname, tied to a Minecraft account, be visible to other users, and their logs would reflect the visit.
 It seems unlikely Microsoft would give up that information to a curious government, but there is a certain risk involved.
-Fortunately private duplicate servers can be and are already being established, as well as local copies.
+Fortunately, private duplicate servers can be and are already being established, as well as local copies.

 As it stands, the Uncensored Library stands more as a proof of concept that information need not be delivered by traditional means in order to have a potential impact.
 Minecraft is one of the most popular games in the world, and can be used as an informational and promotional platform as well as just a fun place to hang out and build stuff.
 What other ways exist to get around the restrictions of governments that would rather their citizens not know the truth?